Roger A. Freeman (economist): Reagan gubernatorial aide

 He believed that the countercultural movements of the 1960s, which led to campus protests and racial riots, were caused by an increase in welfare benefits.
 Freeman blamed what he perceived as a left-wing intelligentsia (Note: Reagan himself had made many similar arguments in the past.
 During the protests against the Vietnam War in 1968, Reagan called on sanctions against university faculty who were known to have taken part.
 In a televised debate with Owen Chamberlain and others a week after the 1969 People's Park protests, Reagan, who had sent in the California National Guard to stop the protests, blamed the academic community for encouraging students to break the law and engage in violent acts.) working within the U.S. government who he believed were aligned with those who received welfare benefits, leading to larger and larger government budgets.
 (Note: Seiter 1999: [Freeman believed that the decline in free market forces was due to] "the influence of intellectuals working within government advisory teams, where they have opportunities for power...these intellectuals, who were often left-leaning by American standards [had ideals that] align well with the interests of welfare beneficiaries, leading to an alliance [that drives] rising government budgets.
 The provision of social benefits...also fosters a demand for even more subsidies...the student and racial unrest of the 1960s in the United States did not arise [according to Freeman] despite the expansion of welfare benefits, but rather because of it...Keynesian economics thus served not only as a tool to address cyclical economic problems [by redistributing purchasing power from higher to lower-income groups] but also as a convenient justification for the expansion of the welfare state.
 [For Freeman, a] consequence of the policies of the 1960s and 1970s...was the transformation of the principle of 'equal opportunity for all' into 'equal results for all.'")

 From 1972 to 1973, Freeman served on Governor Reagan's tax reduction task force.
 Freeman was made professor of economics at Hillsdale College in 1977.
-He died from stomach cancer in 1991.
+He died from stomach cancer in 1991 in Stanford, California.